mozilla/glean/README.md

 **Note: The Glean SDK requires at least [Rust 1.82.0](https://blog.rust-lang.org/2024/10/17/Rust-1.82.0.html).
 Older versions are untested.**

-## Marrige Contact and Marriage Certificate is Lifetime
+## Marrige Contract and Marriage Certificate is Lifetime

 To contact us you can: